Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets: Method

-The planetary mass ($M_P$), mass of accreted solids, solid-to-gas ratio $f_{sg}$, formation mechanism, and the disk temperature (T$_d$) are used for calculating planet relative metallicity and C/O. Below we describe how that is done.
+The planetary mass ($M_P$), mass of accreted solids ($M_s^\prime$), initial core mass ($M_{\rm{core}}$), ablation fraction ($\eta$), solid-to-gas ratio $f_{sg}$, and the disk temperature (T$_d$) are used for calculating planet relative metallicity and C/O.

-Using C as an example, for a given T$_d$, we can determine the phase (solid vs. gas) for each C cariier in Table \ref{tab:co_carriers}.
+{{Using {{Carbon C}} as an example, for a given T$_d$, we can determine the phase (solid vs. gas) for each C carrier in Table \ref{tab:co_carriers}.
 The fraction of C in solid phase, $f_{C,s}$ in Eq. \ref{eq:a_x} is then calculated.
-In order for $\alpha_C$ to be determined, we explore a range of $f_{sg}$ values from 0.01 to 0.10, which roughly cover the observed values for proto-planetary disks~\citep{Ansdell2016}.
-The gas mass $M_g$ is calculated by multiplying $M_P - M_S$ by 1/(1 + $f_{sg}$) assuming all gas is acquired prior to the solid accretion stage.
-The mass of accreted solids $M_s$ is calculated under two conditions depending on the chosen formation mechanism.
-For CA, $M_s$ is the purely the accreted solids.
-For GI, $M_s$ is the sum of the accreted solid mass and $(M_P-M_s)\cdot f_{sg}/(1 + f_{sg})$.
-Unlike the CA case in which solids are in the planetary core and do not contribute to the atmospheric metallicity, the GI case assumes that solids during the formation process are still perfectly mixed in the atmosphere.
-If this is not the case, then the required mass of solid accretion for GI will increase.
-The amount of the increase depends on how much of the accreted solid settles to form a core or become invisible to atmospheric measurements.
+In order for $\alpha_C$ to be determined, The mass of accreted solids that contribute to the atmospheric metallicity, i.e., $M_s$, is $M_s = M_s^\prime \times \eta$.
+The gas mass $M_g$ is calculated as $M_g = M_P - M_s^\prime - M_{\rm{core}}$. }}